 The major construction elements of this proposed project are expected to consist of land clearing, earth moving, hauling, grading, paving, and bridge construction.
 General construction noise impacts, particularly from clearing, earth moving and paving operations, can be expected for passing traffic and for those individuals living or working near the project.
-Table D-6 lists some typical peak operating noise levels at a distance of 50 feet (15 meters), grouping construction equipment according to mobility and operating characteristics.
-In general, for a project of this magnitude, any given area requires two years complete.
-However, during certain phases of construction (for example land clearing)

-and during certain seasons of the year, there would be areas along the project where no construction activity is taking place.
+Table D-8 typical lists some peak operating noise levels at a distance of 50 feet (15 meters), grouping construction equipment according to mobility and operating characteristics.
+In general, for a project of this magnitude, any given area requires two years to complete.
+However, during certain phases of construction (for example land clearing) and during certain seasons of the year, there will be areas along the project where no construction activity is taking place.
 Also, considering the relatively short-term nature of construction noise, impacts are not expected to be substantial.
 Yet, for brief periods of time, some construction noise impacts could be substantial (an increase in existing noise levels by 10 dBA or greater).
 However, these episodes usually occur during daytime work hours.
-As a result, these impacts would be minimized to adjacent residents.
+As a result, these impacts will be minimized to adjacent residents.
 Additionally, nearby structures usually contribute to transmission loss and a resulting moderation of intrusive construction noise.
+This page is intentionally blank.